cicl2018/semeval-2019-task-10/README.md

 - Right now, numerical Answer Question only show exact numerical answers.
 - Files are in the data_analysis folder.

+## Latex Parser
+- Majority of Latex parsers are dealing with document, sections and subsections.
+However, I do find one [latex2sympy](https://github.com/augustt198/latex2sympy) that may be useful to us.
+It converts latex math expressions into sympy.
+I haven't look deep into it yet.

 ## Reading list
 - Surveys: